Discover more from FUNshoot News

 The cornerstone of U.S. federal gun law is the Gun Control Act (1968) - 18 U.S.C.
 922(g) - prohibiting convicted felons, fugitives from justice, those who have been formally committed to a mental institution, and others from possessing guns.
 The penalty for violating this statute is punishable by up to 10 years imprisonment.

-A person buying a firearm from a dealer holding a Federal Firearms License fills out ATF Form 4473, which records the buyer’s information and asks if they fall into one of the prohibited categories.
-FFLs are required by law to keep these on file permanently.
+A person buying a firearm from a dealer holding a Federal Firearms License fills out ATF Form 4473 (Firearm Transaction Record), a seven-page form that records the buyer’s information and asks if they fall into one of the prohibited categories.
+Any single prohibited category makes the purchase illegal and the responses are checked against federal records to determine if the applicant was truthful.

 Providing false information on Form 4473 is two different crimes.
 First, it is unlawful for a person to “make any false or fictitious oral or written statement” to an FFL dealer “with respect to any fact material to the lawfulness of the sale.”
 Doing so is punishable by up to 10 years in prison.
 Second, it is also a crime to “knowingly make any false statement or representation with respect to the information required by this chapter to be kept in the records of [an FFL].”
 Violators face up to 5 years imprisonment for that.